-The days at Alpha will consist of lectures, writing exercises, activities, time for writing and time for just hanging out.
-Some topics we hope to cover are:
+The days at Alpha will consist of lectures, writing exercises, activities, time for writing, and time for just hanging out.
+Students will write a short story during the workshop.

 - character creation and portrayal

 - the business of writing: publication, money matters, scams and pitfalls

 This fee includes housing, airport/bus/train pickup, and transport to and from evening events (such as the readings at Barnes & Noble).
 Three meals per day (dinner on the first day, through breakfast on the last) are also included.
 The fee does not cover travel to and from Pittsburgh.
 A limited amount of financial aid is available for students who need tuition assistance in order to attend Alpha.